 Paneer Pav Bhaji

-- 5 medium sized Potatoes, (washed, peeled and boiled)
+- 5 medium sized Potatoes

 - 2 Tomatoes, finely chopped